-Provisions are recognized when present obligations as a result of a past event will probably lead to an outflow of economic resources from the Company that can be estimated reliably.
+Provisions are recognized when the Company has a present obligations as a result of a past event and it is probable that it will lead to an outflow of economic resources from the Company that can be estimated reliably.
 The timing or amount of the liability may still be uncertain.
 Provisions are measured at the estimated amount required to settle the present obligation, taking into consideration the most reliable evidence available at the reporting date.
 Where there are a number of similar obligations, the likelihood that an outflow will be required in settlement is determined by considering the class of obligations as a whole.
 All provisions are reviewed at each reporting date and adjusted to reflect the current best estimate.